acend/infrastructure/docs/README.md

 Check [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for more details on how to use and install the cli.

+[Terraform Cloud](https://app.terraform.io) is used for execution of Terraform runs and remote state storage.
+All secrets required to bootstrap the infrastructure are also stored in Terraform Cloud.

 #### Important variables

 The following terraform variables are important: